 The nodes and edges are annotated with labels and properties that provide additional context and semantics to the data.
 This graph-based structure allows for efficient and flexible representation of complex and dynamic knowledge and enables various forms of analysis and inference.

 To create a knowledge graph, data from various sources are first extracted, transformed, and loaded into a graph database.
-This data can come from structured sources such as relational databases, or from unstructured sources such as text, images or audio.
-Once loaded, the data is mapped to a shared schema or ontology, which defines the entities, properties and relationships that are relevant to the domain of interest.
+This data can come from structured sources such as relational databases, or from unstructured sources such as text, images, or audio.
+Once loaded, the data is mapped to a shared schema or ontology, which defines the entities, properties, and relationships that are relevant to the domain of interest.
+In addition, knowledge graphs can be enriched and extended over time as new data sources become available, making them a powerful and adaptive tool for knowledge management and discovery.

 Popular Knowledge Graph use cases